 The All-Night Vigil (omitting the piano reduction) was published in volume 63 of Tchaikovsky's Complete Collected Works (1990), edited by Lyudmila Korabelnikova and Marina Rakhmanova.

-Tchaikovsky's manuscript score (which includes his piano reduction for rehearsal purposes) is now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow ф.
-88, No. 123) [view].
+Tchaikovsky's manuscript score (which includes his piano reduction for rehearsal purposes) is now preserved in the Russian National Museum of Music in Moscow (ф.
+88, No. 123).